mefechoel/svelte-navigator-history/README.md

 #### `push`

-Calling `history.push` navigates to a new url and optionally pushes a value to the history stack.
+Calling `history.push` navigates to a new URL and optionally pushes a value to the history stack.
 The state is an arbitrary (serializable) value.
 It can be thought of as something like the message body of an http post request.
-It contains details which are not visible in the url, but are bound to the specific request.
+It contains details which are not visible in the URL, but are bound to the specific request.

 ```js